Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/system/system-rex-lendrex.md

 - `--max-cpu-usage-ms` _UINT_ - Set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)
 - `--max-net-usage` _UINT_ - Set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)
 - `--delay-sec` _UINT_            set the delay_sec seconds, defaults to 0s
-- `-j,--json` print result as json
+- `-j,--json` print result as JSON

 ## Examples